-This process is actually only a certain temperature over a period of time to act on the oil.
-Heat the remaining oil to around 120-140 ° C to start this process.
+This process is actually only at a certain temperature over a period of time to act on the oil.
+Heat the remaining oil to around 120-140°C to start this process.
 Small bubbles should be visible.

-These bubbles are the carbon dioxide molecule that is released, turning the CBDa into CBD.
-Regularly check the temperature to be sure that you do not burn the oil or initiate this process correctly.
+These bubbles are the carbon dioxide molecule being released, turning the CBDa into CBD.
+Regularly check the temperature to be sure that you do not burn the oil or initiate this process incorrectly.

 10. Pick up the CBD oil – Filling the Syringes

 When the CBD oil stops bubbling, the decarboxylation process should be completed and the oil is ready.
 Allow the oil to cool slightly but not too much.
 It should still be liquid.
 Then take a syringe and soak up the oil.

 When the oil is completely cooled, it becomes very viscous in most cases.
 Similar to Vaseline or jam.
 The color is very dark green/brown, which also differs with the taste and effect of each hemp variety.

 You probably will not get all the CBD oil from the containers with the syringes.
 The remaining CBD oil can be obtained from the container with hemp seed oil or coconut oil.

 Put a little bit in the pot with the remaining CBD oil and wash the container clean.
 The CBD oil will dissolve very well in the oil you have added.

 This will give you a diluted but very good CBD oil.
 It is a little less potent as the syringes but certainly as good as what most CBD traders sell.
 Just put this diluted CBD oil in a small lockable container.
 The most suitable are drip bottles.
 This makes it very easy to dose.